dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 	});
 ```

-Then, let's change the `BooksController` class in order to allow adding new books to the existing list.
+Then, you will change the `BooksController` class in order to allow adding new books to the existing list.

 First of all, you need to transform the current array of books into a static list, as shown below: